lucasmouilleron/stupidCMS/README.md

 	- Contents can also be written in markdown format :
 		- Prefix your content with *** to enable Markdown
 		- [Markdown documentation](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
-- Tip : If SMTE administrable content are not visible, run `Scan Pages`
+- Tip : If SMTE administrable content are not visible, run `Scan Contents`
 - Tip : If SMTE new contents are not visible, run `Clear Cache`

 Dev